The Road Trip: Los Angeles, California

 Before we leave I get bored and post on Facebook about the trip and some guy named Jake I met in a café in Brooklyn at one point in my life sends me a message that says:

 He worked for some branding agency or someplace where companies pay him money for content and now we were gonna be that content.
 He gets us a sponsor called Stream–they’re a live streaming platform.
 They want us to live stream the whole trip.

 Oh right, cause I was dissatisfied with my life.

 WHY IS THIS SO FRUSTRATING ALREADY??

-Well what in the fuck does she mean?
-Okay so then I go to Best Buy and find someone in the GPS section of the store and and demand he tell me what we gotta do to make sure the mileage is showing on our KML file.
+But before all that I even went to Best Buy to find someone in the GPS section of the store and and demand he tell me what we gotta do to make sure the mileage is showing on our KML file.

 “That’ll do it”